digitaldonkey/css_color_variables/README.md

 transparentize($background-color, .7);
 ```

-You could end up with something like
+You may end up with something like

 ```css
 :root {